parryc/thevoid/templates/leflan/books_books-2022.md

 * _Our America, Nuestra América, Unsere Amerika_ - Claudio Lomnitz
 * _Le Maya Q'atzij / Our Maya World_ - Emil' Keme
 * _The Village of Eight Graves_ - Seishi Yokomizo
+* _Qummut Quikiria!
+Art, Culture, and Sovereignty Across Inuit Nunaat and Sápmi: Mobilizing the Circumpolar North_ - ed.
+Anna Hudson, Heather Igloliorte, and Jan-Erik Lundström
+* _Autonomy Is in Our Hearts: Zapatista Autonomous Government through the Lens of the Tsotsil Language_ - Dylan Eldredge Fitzwater
+* _Empire of the Feast_ - Bendi Barrett
+* _The Art of Marbling_ - Franz Weisse tr.
+Richard Wolfe